 You may have heard of Beaumarchais.
-He was a watchmaker, publisher of Voltaire’s works, gun runner for the rebels in the American Revolution, but most notably a playwright of works such as The Barber of Seville (which Mozart adapted into an opera.)
+He was a watchmaker, a publisher of Voltaire’s works, a gun runner for the rebels in the American Revolution, but most notably a playwright of works such as The Barber of Seville (which Mozart adapted into an opera.)

 In Beaumarchais’s time, writers were not well paid.
 The theatres of Paris held a kind of monopoly, or cartel.
-They colluded together to keep writers fees down.
+They colluded together to keep writers’ fees down.

 So, in 1777, Beaumarchais led the other French writers in a strike.
 If they didn’t get paid more for their successful plays, they wouldn’t write at all.

-This led to a scarcity of plays, and forced theatre owners into negotiations.
+This led to a scarcity of plays and forced theatre owners into negotiations.

 Theatre owners now paid royalties, instead of just a flat fee for plays.